SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 # Full Stack Interview Questions (MERN + Golang)
+Following are the questions for Full Stack Development.
+These are all of the questions that I have been asked in my interviews.
+Also the dumbest questions are filtered out and hence these are the most practical questions a really good hiring manager might ask.
+The tech stack for these questions is MongoDB, SQL, Postgres, Express JS, Nest JS, GraphQL, React JS, Next JS, Node Js, Javascript, Typescript, Golang, and Docker with Google Cloud Platform (GCP) services such as Cloud Spanner, Cloud Run, GKE, App Engine, Compute Engine, Cloud SQL, Cloud Storage, Cloud Hosting, etc.

 ### Q1.
 What is ECMAScript?
 ECMAScript is basically a standardized version of JavaScript.
 This is what is supported by all the browsers.
 ### Q2.
 What is hoisting?